Artemis-RGB/Artemis/README.md

  - Project CARS
  - What you happen to suggest!

-For online games we greatly perfer to use an official API, since memory reading is frowned upon by anti-cheat sofware.
+For online games we greatly prefer to use an official API, since memory reading is frowned upon by anti-cheat sofware.

 ### Profile editor
-For it's games Artemis uses a custom made layer system.
+For its games Artemis uses a custom-made layer system.
 For each game you can make one or more profiles consisting of layers that interact with the game.
 Layers can contain a color, multiple colors, animations and even GIFs!

 All this is done in the profile editor.
 For each game and keyboard we provide a default profile, but you're free to duplicate and modify this, or create one entirely from scratch.